-Some women with the Sun in aspect to Neptune fall in love with men who are married or hard to get a hold of in reality.
-It is similar to Venus-Neptune and wanting what is elusive and the need to sacrifice in a relationship in one form or another.
+Some women with Neptune powerful in their chart fall in love with men who are married or hard to get a hold of in reality.
+It is similar to Venus-Neptune and desiring what is elusive and the need to sacrifice in a relationship in one form or another.
 The creative fantasy is another lure of such a relationship, and just like the romance novel is an indulgence of fantasy, it gives some of our unfulfilled longings a creative outlet.

-Neptune is also connected to the concept of unselfish love and their love is all encompassing and unlimited.
-And of course, what follows is disillusionment, and often the relationship loses all its magic, enchantment and fairytale quality.
-Neptunian relationships have difficulty in seeing a partner as they really are, and often see an idealized version of the relationship.
+Neptune is also connected to the concept of unselfish love and it is all encompassing and unlimited.
+Of course, what follows is disillusionment, and the relationship loses all its magic, enchantment and fairytale quality.
+Neptunian relationships have difficulty in seeing a partner as they really are, and they see an idealized version of the relationship.

-The relationship Neptune imagined doesn’t really exist and when the real partner discovered is not the person they thought or hoped they would be, they begin to see the flaws and imperfections and somehow feel deceived and even betrayed.
+The relationship Neptune imagined doesn’t really exist and when the real partner discovered is not the person they thought or hoped he or she would be, they begin to see the flaws and imperfections and somehow feel deceived and even betrayed.
 There can be confusion and a sense of loss at this stage, but once these people can accept their loved ones in more realistic terms it may go a long way in helping.
-The source of the disappointment is not the partner it is the unrealistic longings projected onto them.
+The source of the disappointment is not the partner – it’s the unrealistic longings projected onto them.